 Owners are reminded to maintain at least 90% of their certifications in an active status in TRACS to maintain subsidy payments.
 TRACS users experiencing technical issues can continue to submit requests through the system's Help Desk.

-Please note that this guidance updates earlier guidance on interim and annual recertifications as published on 3/16/20, 3/24/20, and 4/2/20.
+Please note that this guidance updates earlier published guidance on interim and annual recertifications.